An event that made

 the truncheons of vines and olives to bursting

-nature’s hand of hidden powers by her fruits shall you know
+nature’s hand of hidden powers by her fruits shall you know her

 that said this fetch of God’s earth so sparse